Protocol Details

 Hairy cell leukemia (HCL) is highly responsive to but not curable by cladribine (CdA).
 HCL responds to rituximab, which is not yet standard therapy for HCL.

-Patients with the CD25-negative variant (HCLv) respond poorly to initial cladribine but do respond to rituximab in anecdotal reports.
+Patients with the interleukin 2 (IL-2) receptor (CD25)-negative hairy cell leukemia variant (HCLv) respond poorly to initial cladribine but do respond to rituximab in anecdotal reports.

 Patients in complete remission (CR) to cladribine have minimal residual disease (MRD) by immunohistochemistry of the bone marrow biopsy (BMBx IHC), a risk for early relapse.
-Tests for HCL MRD in blood or marrow include flow cytometry (FACS) or PCR using consensus primers.
-The most sensitive HCL MRD test is real-time quantitative PCR using sequence-specific primers (RQ-PCR).
+Tests for HCL MRD in blood or marrow include flow cytometry fluorescence-activated cell sorting (FACS) or polymerase chain reaction (PCR) using consensus primers.
+The most sensitive HCL MRD test is real-time quantitative PCR using sequence-specific primers real-time quantitative reverse transcriptase polymerase chain reaction (RQ-PCR).

 In studies with limited follow-up, MRD detected by tests other than RQ-PCR can be eliminated by rituximab after cladribine in > 90% of patients, but MRD rates after purine analog alone are unknown.
 Simultaneous cladribine and rituximab might be superior or inferior to delaying rituximab until detection of MRD.

-Only 4 HCL-specific trials are listed on Cancer.gov: a phase II trial of cladribine followed 4 weeks later by 8 weekly doses of rituximab, and phase I-II trials of recombinant immunotoxins targeting CD22 (BL22, HA22) and CD25 (LMB-2).
+Only 4 HCL-specific trials are listed on Cancer.gov: a phase II trial of cladribine followed 4 weeks later by 8 weekly doses of rituximab, and phase I-II trials of recombinant immunotoxins targeting cluster of differentiation-22 (CD22) (BL22, HA22) and CD25 (LMB-2).

 Objective: